 Inventing Tomorrow continues Nix’s work to bring climate change and environmental activism to the screen, which started with her 2014 doc, The Yes Men are Revolting.
 What excited and inspired Nix about the ISEF participants was that they were working on solutions that could spark real change.
 “Once you educate yourself on the realities of climate change, and a lot of other environmental issues, it can appear to be really hopeless.
 It’s incredibly severe, and it’s very urgent.
 But we do have options, and we do have choices.
 I’m always looking for stories where we see people showing us what those options could be.
 What I like about all of [my subjects in the film] is that they all look at the world around them, and they know to say, ‘That is not right.
 And I have to do something about it.
 I can use these science tools to be able to address it and come up with a solution to it.’”'What I like about all of my subjects in the film is that they all look at the world around them, and they know to say, ‘That is not right.
 And I have to do something about it.'Click To Tweet

-Nix interviewed hundreds of the 1800 ISEF finalists from around 80 countries to find the four groups of contestants she finally decided to follow.
+Nix interviewed hundreds of the 1800 ISEF finalists from around 80 countries to find the four groups of contestants she finally decided to follow in Inventing Tomorrow.
 She had field producers on the ground meeting candidates, and she had a lot of Skype interviews.
 “We needed a cast that was regionally balanced, gender balanced, culturally balanced, and that the issues were balanced, too.
 I didn’t want all climate change projects or all water projects.”
 Between March 2017, when they knew who the finalists were and who they would follow, and May 2017, Nix traveled around the world to meet and interview her subjects in their homes and communities.

 The film’s first (and strongest) third introduces us to each of the students in their environment so we can see firsthand what inspired their projects and how personally connected they are to their work.
 In Hawaii, we meet Jared Goodwin, whose project measured arsenic contamination in a local pond.
 “That pond that has arsenic poisoning is next door to his house.
 He’s been riding his bike there and going there with his grandma since he was a kid.”
 There’s a moving scene at the fair where Jared tells his grandmother that she was the inspiration for his project, and he wants her to take part of the ownership for his success.